gopyc-code/butterflies-classification/README.md

 # Butterfly Classification

-This repository contains a solution for the Kaggle Butterfly Classification competition, where the task is to classify images of butterflies into 50 different classes.
-Find more details [here](https://www.kaggle.com/competitions/butterflies-classification/overview).
+This repository contains a solution for the Kaggle Butterfly Classification [competition](https://www.kaggle.com/competitions/butterflies-classification/overview), where the task is to classify images of butterflies into 50 different classes.

 ## Overview